MonacoProtocol/sdk/readme/understanding-market-prices.md

 # Introduction

-The endpoint `getMarketPrices()` aggregates a lot of data for the given market and contains most of the information required to build an exchange interface for that market.
+The endpoint `getMarketPrices()` aggregates a lot of data for the given market and contains most of the information required to build an exchange interface.
 So let's break down what it gives us.

 :memo: If you haven't yet, you may wish to read over [working with BNs](working-with-bns.md) before continuing with this guide as all response examples have been parsed in order to present human-readable numbers instead of `BNs`.